FuouM/AE-ReOm-MIDI/README.md

 ## Key Features & Capabilities

-ReOm MIDI is organized into a tabbed interface in After Effects, offering five functional panels:
+ReOm MIDI is organized into a tabbed interface in After Effects, offering seven functional panels:

 ### 1. Import Tab